Skip to Content

 Bali Hai Golf Club near Mandalay Bay at the bottom of the Las Vegas strip lush green grass and shadows of trees

-Golf in Las Vegas – Photo Courtesy of Bali Hai Golf Club
+Golf Course on the Strip – Photo Courtesy of Bali Hai Golf Club

-Golf is an immensely popular hobby for millions around the world and many visiting Las Vegas would love to get out for a round of 18.
-However, as you might expect, it is not cheap to play here.
+Golf is an immensely popular hobby for millions around the world, including Mark.
+Would you like to sneak in a round of 18 in Las Vegas?
+Well, as you might expect, it’s not exactly cheap to play here.

-Wynn Golf Club is another highly rated course but it is regarded as having one of the most expensive green fees in America at $550-650.
-However, that price does drop in off-season to around $350.
+Wynn Golf Club is another highly rated course but it’s regarded as having one of the most expensive green fees in America at $550-650.
+That price does drop during the off-season to around $350 (still not exactly affordable!).

 Cost: $11.95 per golfer.